-The Cremins lab’s outreach goals are to train and empower a diverse, next-generation group of scientific leaders to find biologically meaningful and statistically rigorous patterns in high-dimensional spatial epigenetics data by integrating cutting edge computational and experimental approaches.
+The Cremins lab’s outreach goals are to train and empower a diverse group of next-generation scientific leaders to find biologically meaningful and statistically rigorous patterns in high-dimensional epigenetics datasets by integrating cutting-edge computational and experimental approaches.

 To achieve this goal, we have pursued depth in three purposeful outreach activities:

-- Create an intensive, multi-year interdisciplinary training program, SEEDS (Summer Exploration in Epigenetics and Data Science), for undergraduate students in big data generation and analysis.
-The SEEDS program offers 4-5 undergraduate students specifically from under-represented communities in science a four-year sequence of summer bootcamp training modules in first principles of statistics, computer science, molecular biology, and epigenetics.
-Students apply their knowledge to a hypothesis-driven research question in spatial neuroepigenetics, each year growing in mastery over their combination wet/dry lab project, culminating in paper submission and poster presentation at a scientific conference.
+- SEEDS (Summer Exploration in Epigenetics and Data Science): We created an intensive, multi-year interdisciplinary training program for undergraduate students in high-throughput biological data generation and analysis.
+The SEEDS program offers 4-5 undergraduate students from under-represented communities a four-year sequence of summer bootcamp training modules in first principles of statistics, computer science, molecular biology, and epigenetics.
+Students apply their knowledge to a hypothesis-driven research question in spatial neuroepigenetics, each year growing in mastery over their combination wet/dry lab project, culminating in paper submission and poster presentation at a conference.

 - Develop new undergraduate and graduate Structured Active In-class Learning (SAIL)-based courses to equip students with fundamental concepts in probability, statistics, and coding to find patterns in spatial epigenetics data sets.
-Students will learn statistical principles by solving biomedical research problems with real-world genomics big data.
-Dr. Cremins has designed and taught undergraduate (EM375) and graduate (BE504) courses focused on this goal since 2014 at Penn, exemplifying in word and deed for the engineering community that women raised in economically disadvantaged background can excel and thrive in computationally-intensive quantitative scientific disciplines over the long-term.
+Students learn statistical principles by solving biomedical research problems with real-world genomics data.
+Dr. Cremins has designed and taught undergraduate (EM375) and graduate (BE504) courses focused on this goal since 2014 at Penn, exemplifying in word and deed for the engineering community that women raised in economically-disadvantaged backgrounds can thrive in computationally-intensive, quantitative scientific disciplines over the long-term.